spiffdev/help-pages/pages/04.Spiff-Concepts/06.Asset-Library/05.3d-models/docs.md

 ![](https://help.spiff.com.au/user/pages/04.Spiff-Concepts/06.Asset-Library/05.3d-models/shoes.png)

 3D models can be any kind of product, and come in any shape or size.
-If you'd like to see some examples of the kind of models we can do check out our [demo](https://demo.spiff3d.com/collections/demo-products) site.
+If you'd like to see some examples of models check out our [demo](https://demo.spiff3d.com/collections/demo-products) site.

 ![](https://help.spiff.com.au/user/pages/04.Spiff-Concepts/06.Asset-Library/05.3d-models/9wndxe3a-900.jpg)

+All models must be [GLB's](https://docs.fileformat.com/3d/glb/) for them to work.
+You can create these models yourself using programs such as [Blender](https://www.blender.org/), [Autodesk Maya](https://www.autodesk.com.au/) and more.
+Alternativly there are many sites out there where you can purchase 3D models such as [Turbosquid](https://www.turbosquid.com/), [CG Trader](https://www.cgtrader.com/3d-models), etc. If neither of these options suit you Spiff can design 3D models to your exact needs to find out more please send us an email or submit an **asset request** with a detailed description of what you require.

+Spiff provides all merchants with a library of models that can be found in their **asset gallery** by checking the **public assets** check box.
+You can also upload as many models as you like using the **Create New Asset** button in the top right.